wdudokvanheel/neural-neat/README.md

 ## Getting Started

-This library is available on Maven Central and is ready to drop in your project.
+This library is available on Maven Central and is ready to be dropped in your project.
 You can also build the JAR yourself if you prefer.

 ### Maven